 Objectives: To determine the relation between place and skilled birth attendance at birth and early neonatal mortality.

-Design: Retrospective analysis using data from Demographic and Health Surveys with data on obstetric complications.
+Design: Retrospective analysis using data from Demographic and Health Surveys on obstetric complications.

-Setting: 9 Low and Middle income Countries between 2006 and 2013.
+Setting: 9 low and middle income countries between 2006 and 2013.

-Population: 71 758 individuals aged 15-49 years.
+Population: 71 758 women aged 15-49 years.

-Methods: A secondary analysis was carried out to investigate the occurrence and effect on early neonatal mortality of obstetric complications in association with place and attendance at delivery.
-Three maternal complications were under study and included prolonged labour, puerperal infection and eclampsia.
+Methods: A secondary analysis was carried out to investigate the occurrence and effect of obstetric complications on early neonatal mortality and association with place and attendance at birth.
+Obstetric complications studied were prolonged labour, puerperal infection and eclampsia.

-Main outcome measures: We investigated the association between early neonatal mortality and place and attendance at delivery, unadjusted and adjusted for the presence of severe obstetric complications.
+Main outcome measures: Association between early neonatal mortality and place and attendance at birth, unadjusted and adjusted for presence of severe obstetric complications.

-Results: Unadjusted, no association was observed between place of birth or attendance at birth delivery and early neonatal mortality. hen adjusted for maternal complications, births at home without and with a skilled attendant were associated with 1.3 (95% CI 1.1-1.7) times and 1.2 (95% CI 1.0-2.0) increased odds of early neonatal deaths compared to births in health facilities, respectively.
+Results: Thirty five percent of all births were at home: 70% of these were without skilled attendamts.
+Obstetric complications were reported in 17079 women: 82% of these women gave birth in health facilities.
+Overall no association was observed between place of birth or attendance at birth and early neonatal mortality.
+When adjusted for obstetric complications, the odds of early neonatal deaths for births at home without a skilled attendant were 1.3 (95% CI 1.1-1.9) and 1.2 (95% CI 1.0-2.1) with a skilled attendant when compared to births in health facilities.

-Conclusions: Adjusting for maternal complications births in health facilities early neonatal mortality.
-Tweetable abstract: DHS analysis showed the benefit of birth in health facility after controlling for obstetrical complications
+Conclusions: When adjusted for obstetric complications, births in health facilities were associated with reduced early neonatal mortality.
+However, reporting and referral bias account for at least part of the association.

+Tweetable abstract: Births in health facilities are linked with fewer early newborn deaths when adjusted for obstetric complications.

+Keywords: early neonatal mortality, health facility, Demographic Health Survey

 Introduction

-Child mortality is decreasing worldwide during the past few decades,1-9 with accelerated declines in more than 100 countries in the final part of the Millennium Development Goals period.3 These are due to a series of interconnected improvements such as maternal education,10 income per person,11 immunization, sanitation, “better nutrition”,12 and wide coverage of a short list of proven technologies.13,14
+Child mortality has decreased worldwide in the past few decades,1-9 with accelerated declines in more than 100 countries in the final phase of the Millennium Development Goals era3 These are due to a series of interconnected improvements in areas such as maternal education,10 per capita income,11 immunization, sanitation, “better nutrition”,12 and wider coverage of a short list of proven health technologies.13,14

 Of the estimated 130 million infants born each year worldwide,15 2.8 million die in the first 28 days of life with three quarters of deaths occurring in the first week of life.3 In 2013, neonatal deaths accounted for 41.6% of under-5 deaths compared with 37.4% in 1990,16 and the share of neonatal deaths is projected to increase to 52 percent of under-five deaths in 2030.17

-Neonatal deaths stem from complications of preterm birth, asphyxia or trauma during birth, infections, severe malformations, or other specific perinatal causes.18 Obstetric complications are a major cause of stillbirths and early neonatal deaths,19 responsible for up to 58% of such outcomes.20 Therefore, prevention and treatment of pregnancy complications are critical to reduce neonatal deaths.21
+Neonatal deaths result from complications of preterm birth, asphyxia or trauma during birth, infections, severe malformations, or other specific perinatal causes.18 Obstetric complications are a major cause of stillbirths and early neonatal deaths,19 responsible for up to 58% of such outcomes.20 Therefore, prevention and treatment of pregnancy complications are critical to reduce neonatal deaths.21

 In developing countries, many births occur at home for reasons related to poverty, illiteracy and control on decision-making authority, contributing to poor neonatal and maternal health status.22,23 In countries where uptake of skilled care at birth is low, women may only seek care when problems arise.
 If skilled care is sought when labour is prolonged, it is highly likely that hypoxia and infection have already set in, leading to poor perinatal outcomes even if skilled care is provided.24